ranocha/BSeries.jl/docs/src/tutorials/bseries_basics.md

 introduced by McLachlan, Quispel, and Robidoux (1999) is a second-order accurate method.
 Quispel and McLaren (2008) discovered that it is indeed a B-series method.
-It's coefficients are given explicitly as
+Its coefficients are given explicitly as

 ```math
 \begin{align}